Thomas Musgrave (bishop): Life

 The petition which in March 1834 was presented to both Houses of Parliament with that object, lay at his rooms for signature.

 In May 1834, the pressure put upon Connop Thirlwall, afterwards Bishop of St. David's, by the Master, Dr. Christopher Wordsworth, which led Thirlwall to resign his tutorship, excited Musgrave's indignation.

 He and Sedgwick drew up a paper addressed to the Master, which was signed by George Peacock, afterwards Dean of Ely, Romilly, and others, calling upon him to summon a meeting of the seniority to take the matter into consideration.

 Musgrave's university distinction and liberal politics marked him out for preferment from the Whig government.
 His first senior Church of England appointment was when he was installed Dean of Bristol on 13 or 14 May 1837.

 Three months later, he was nominated Bishop of Hereford by the Crown on 5 August and consecrated on 1 October 1837, by Archbishop Howley at Lambeth.
 At Hereford, he revived the office of rural dean, and was instrumental in setting up the Diocesan Church Building Society.

 On the death of Archbishop Edward Harcourt in 1847, he was translated to the archbishopric of York on 10 December 1847.
 His enthronement took place in York Minster on 15 January 1848.

+Musgrave donated £10 to the Cambridge Royal Albert Benevolent Society in 1850, for them to build almshouses, now the Cambridge Royal Albert Homes CIO.

 Musgrave died on 4 May 1860, aged 72.
 He is buried at Kensal Green Cemetery, London.

 A memorial to Musgrave was erected in York Minster in 1855 sculpted by Matthew Noble.